dymaczew/fs20icam/LabGuides/Exercise5/README.md

 dev.local/newapp                                                   latest              c98cbb4ee3bb        8 minutes ago       177MB
 ```

-You will deploy the microservice to the default namespace.
-To instruct the monitoring data collector embedded in the microservice where to send the data, you need to create a secret with ICAM server configuration.
-Run the steps similar to the Step 2 in [Installing Bookinfo app to a managed cluster](../Exercise3/README.md).
+You will deploy the microservice to the *default* namespace.
+To instruct the monitoring data collector embedded in the microservice where to send the data, you need to create a secret with ICAM server configuration, similarly to the Step 2 in [Installing Bookinfo app to a managed cluster](../Exercise3/README.md).
 The only difference is that you will use *default* namespace instead on *bookinfo*

 The configpak files should be there if you completed the steps in previous exercises.
 If not, follow the steps in tutorial [Install k8s monitor to the managed cluster](../Exercise2/README.md).

+To create the *icam-server-secret* run the following commands:

 ```
 LOCALDIR=`pwd`